Polyethylene: Chlorination and sulfochlorination

 Chlorinated Polyethylene (PE-C) is an inexpensive material having a chlorine content from 34 to 44%.
 It is used in blends with PVC because the soft, rubbery chloropolyethylene is embedded in the PVC matrix, thereby increasing the impact resistance.
 It also increases the weather resistance.
-Furthermore, it is used for softening PVC foils, without risking the migrate of plasticizers.
-Chlorinated polyethylene can be crosslinked peroxidically to form an elastomer which is used in cable and rubber industry.
+Furthermore, it is used for softening PVC foils, without inducing migration of plasticizers.
+Chlorinated polyethylene can be crosslinked using peroxides to form elastomers, which are used in cable and rubber industry.
 When chlorinated polyethylene is added to other polyolefins, it reduces the flammability.

 Chlorosulfonated PE (CSM) is used as starting material for ozone-resistant synthetic rubber.

 Bio-based polyethylene

 Braskem and Toyota Tsusho Corporation started joint marketing activities to produce polyethylene from sugarcane.
 Braskem will build a new facility at their existing industrial unit in Triunfo, Rio Grande do Sul, Brazil with an annual production capacity of 200000 ST, and will produce high-density and low-density polyethylene from bioethanol derived from sugarcane.